nemild/cli_for_full_stack/README.md

 * **Cocktails**: This doc includes command cocktails (multi commands, like a series of piped commands); man pages don’t show this, so this is a core reason for this doc
 * **Terseness**: Use the minimal amount of words to explain something, this is not documentation
 * **Context**: It might be relevant to explain when or how something should be used if it is non-obvious (or even link to the relevant doc - see strace)
-* There’s a mix of BSD and Ubuntu (many people use Mac for dev and a Ubuntu-type instance for the server) - this probably needs to be better called out
+* There’s a mix of BSD and Ubuntu (many people use Mac for dev and a Ubuntu-type instance for the server) - this probably needs to be better called out; this is focused on bash
 * This doc includes other basics of the CLI (keyboard shortcuts and very basic vim) with the assumption that this helps people get around CLIs (e.g., when ssh-ing into a server)

+## Other Resources
+* [Bro Pages](http://bropages.org/): Lists popular options for many of the most used commands, crowdsourced and upvoted (used to augment several commands below)
+* [Command Line Fu](http://www.commandlinefu.com/commands/browse/sort-by-votes): Lists popular commands, use link to see top voted over all time
+* [Sobel's Guide to Linux Command's Editors, and Shell Programming](http://www.amazon.com/Practical-Guide-Commands-Editors-Programming/dp/013308504X/ref%3Dsr_1_1): One of the more popular Linux books, includes examples and many basics (perl, bash programming, python) - fairly distribution agnostic

 ##### Authors
 * Nemil Dalal (nemild at gmail)